 The best way to understand and implement services that are perceived as convenient by your customers is to research and design based on their needs; however, there are times when the most convenient service is not the best alternative for meeting a customer's needs.
 Let me give you an example.

-A colleague once told me about a project that tried to move a phone or branch based signup service to the web.
+A colleague once told me about a project that tried to move a phone or branch-based signup service to the web.
 The client sold financial products to retirees that traditionally required financial advisers.
-Even though an online signup seemed like an obvious way to make the product more accessible and convenient, contextual inquiries showed that this, on its own, was a poor incentive for the target market.
-The benefit of outside-business-hours access offered by an online signup was less important for retirees, who are frequently available during business hours, and whose apprehension about new technology leads them to value communication with “real people.”
-For these retirees the prospect of an online-only service was decidedly inconvenient.
+Even though online signup seemed like an obvious way to make the product more accessible and convenient, contextual inquiries showed that this, on its own, was a poor incentive for the target market.
+The benefit of outside-business-hours access offered by online signup was less important for retirees, who are frequently available during business hours, and whose apprehension about new technology leads them to value communication with “real people.”
+For these retirees, the prospect of an online-only service was decidedly inconvenient.

 Conclusion for the UX Practitioner